 THE UNIVERSITY OF BRITISH COLUMBIA iSchool (Library, Archival & Information Studies) Faculty of Arts iSchool Mission: Through innovative research, education and design, our mission is to enhance humanity's capacity to engage information in effective, creative and diverse ways.

-We acknowledge that UBC resides on the traditional, ancestral and unceded territory of the hand amin's peaking xwma0kwayam (Musqueam) people.
+We acknowledge that UBC resides on the traditional, ancestral and unceded territory of the hand amount hand a seaking xwma0kwayam (Musqueam) people.

 LAIS 607 Doctoral Proseminar - Course Syllabus (3)